 20kashmiri red chiliescut into 2-3 pieces (deseed them to reduce spiciness)

-a small lemon size ball of tamarind(skip if not available)
+a small lemon size ball of tamarind(skip if not available and increase the quantity of vinegar)

 8garlic cloves